singh96aman/GSoC-application-baler/README.md

 Baler works on a lot of different data, all the way from particle physics and computational fluid dynamics to life sciences on .csv files.
 Create or copy an analysis from a dataset of your choice and present the analysis before/after compression.
 No need to optimze the training!

 # Rules
 - You are not allowed to make changes to the analysis script.
-You can put a copy of it if you wish to have it in another project directory, but the code for the analysis needs to be the same as in the example
+You can make a copy of it if you wish to have it in another project directory, but the code for the analysis needs to be the same as in the example
 - You are not allowed to train for more epochs than 100
 - You are not allowed to use a batch size larger than 512